OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 ## Dataset

 ###  ~ Overview

-The dataset used for this project is gotten from Kaggles repository and can be found in this [link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

 This dataset comprises chest x-ray images, some of which contain chest x-rays that do not show pneumonia.
 We have three types of chest x-rays present in the dataset: normal chest x-rays, bacterial chest x-rays, and viral pneumonia chest x-rays.
 There are no white clouds on normal chest x-rays.
 Bacterial pneumonia chest x-rays have focal white clouds while viral pneumonia chest x-rays shows more widespread white clouds.

  ###  ~ Task
  The goal of this project is to identify the chest x-rays that are affected by pneumonia.

+ ###  ~ Access
+ The dataset used for this project is gotten from Kaggles repository and can be found in this [link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

 ## License

 See the [LICENSE](https://github.com/OREJAH/Chest-x-rays-classification-for-pneumonia-detection/blob/main/LICENSE.md) file for license rights and limitations.